-The SEC's recent penchant for imposing civil penalties on corporations that violate the federal securities laws instead of bringing enforcement actions against individual offenders has also raised concerns among SEC commissioners and other commentators that innocent shareholders are being penalized while the culpable corporate officers escape liability.
+The SEC's recent penchant for imposing civil penalties on corporations that violate the federal securities laws instead of bringing enforcement actions against individual offenders also has raised concerns among SEC commissioners and other commentators that innocent shareholders are being penalized while the culpable corporate officers escape liability.
 As a result of this policy, even though the SEC is collecting larger penalties from public companies, those penalties may not be having the intended effect.
 Corporate employees tempted to cut legal corners or engage in malfeasance will think twice if they know they are likely to pay a price for their wrongdoing.
 If it is far more likely that the costs will instead be imposed on the company or its shareholders, that deterrent effect is undermined.
+As Acting Chairman Piwowar explained at the 2017 "SEC Speaks" Conference: